Bible: Book of Enoch

 Notable pseudepigraphal works include the Books of Enoch such as 1 Enoch, 2 Enoch, which survives only in Old Slavonic, and 3 Enoch, surviving in Hebrew of the c. fifth century CE.
 These are ancient Jewish religious works, traditionally ascribed to the prophet Enoch, the great-grandfather of the patriarch Noah.
-The fragment of Enoch found among the Qumran scrolls attest to it being an ancient work.
+The fragment of Enoch found among the Qumran scrolls attests to it being an ancient work.
 The older sections (mainly in the Book of the Watchers) are estimated to date from about 300 BCE, and the latest part (Book of Parables) was probably composed at the end of the first century BCE.

 Enoch is not part of the biblical canon used by most Jews, apart from Beta Israel.
 Most Christian denominations and traditions may accept the Books of Enoch as having some historical or theological interest or significance.
-Part of the Book of Enoch is quoted in the Epistle of Jude and the book of Hebrews (parts of the New Testament), but Christian denominations generally regard the Books of Enoch as non-canonical.
+Part of the Book of Enoch is quoted in the Epistle of Jude and the Book of Hebrews (parts of the New Testament), but Christian denominations generally regard the Books of Enoch as non-canonical.
 The exceptions to this view are the Ethiopian Orthodox Tewahedo Church and Eritrean Orthodox Tewahedo Church.

 The Ethiopian Bible is not based on the Greek Bible, and the Ethiopian Church has a slightly different understanding of canon than other Christian traditions.
-In Ethiopia, canon does not have the same degree of fixedness, (yet neither is it completely open).
+In Ethiopia, canon does not have the same degree of fixedness (yet neither is it completely open).
 Enoch has long been seen there as inspired scripture, but being scriptural and being canon are not always seen the same.
 The official Ethiopian canon has 81 books, but that number is reached in different ways with various lists of different books, and the book of Enoch is sometimes included and sometimes not.
 Current evidence confirms Enoch as canonical in both Ethiopia and in Eritrea.

 Christian Bible

-A Christian Bible is a set of books divided into the Old and New Testament that a Christian denomination has, at some point in their past or present, regarded as divinely inspired scripture by the holy spirit.
+A Christian Bible is a set of books divided into the Old and New Testament that a Christian denomination has, at some point in their past or present, regarded as divinely inspired scripture by the Holy Spirit.
 The Early Church primarily used the Septuagint, as it was written in Greek, the common tongue of the day, or they used the Targums among Aramaic speakers.
 Modern English translations of the Old Testament section of the Christian Bible are based on the Masoretic Text.
 The Pauline epistles and the gospels were soon added, along with other writings, as the New Testament.